sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/1000 - query-group-tips.md

 2. Create a test document type in the Sensible app, then follow the prompts in the dialog to upload the example document and create the type.

-4. Ensure that you're in the **Sensible Instruct**  editor.
-Click **Query group** create the following queries to extract data using the following table:
+4. Click **Query group** create the following queries to extract data using the following table:

 | Prompt                                                       | (Optional) Type |
 | ------------------------------------------------------------ | --------------- |